CoderTypist/Bit-Plane-Analysis/README.md

 ```

 ### Motivation
 Each color in an image serves as a channel where information can be hidden.
 Furthermore, each bit plane serves as a channel for hiding information.
 Since there are 3 different colors and 8 bitplanes per color, there are 24 different channels in which information can be hidden.
-The moving average is graphed in addition to the cummulative average since information can be hidden anywhere along a bitplane.
+The moving average is graphed in addition to the cumulative average since information can be hidden anywhere along a bitplane.
 This program is meant to evaluate the effectiveness of various steganography algorithms and to analyze images that are suspected of containing embedded messages.